Code-Institute-Submissions/Finess_Interios/README.md

 During the process I have encountered some challenges in the media queries phase.
 Where with so many devices to cover.

-Current version is 2.1
+Current version is 3.2

+## Compatibility

+The product was tested on Firefox, Edge and Chrome.
+No problems were detected.

 ## Credits

 Content
 The inspiration for the website came from a friend that works as an architect.
 Keeping it quite minimalistic and adopting the less is more philosophy.

 The photos used in this site were obtained from Pexels.com and Unsplash.com

-Acknowledgements
-YOLO